-- 1. Ensure that the R.A. (polar) axis is securely attached to its pier before proceeding. - 2.
-You will notice that the Dec.
+2. You will notice that the Dec.
 Servo Cable routes through the R.A. axis.
-There is also a removable Cable Router have the option of not using the cable router.
+There is also a removable Cable Router (photo at left) provided with the mount which serves the purpose of keeping any internal cables out of the light path of the polar scope.
+If you will not be using a polar scope, then you have the option of not using the cable router.
 Position the Dec.
 Servo Cable along the side of the insert and loop it back into the center of the insert.
 This will keep the cable out of the way when attaching the Dec. axis to the R.A. axis.
+See photo at right.